-At Facebook, we believe it’s essential to provide all employees with a respectful and safe working environment.
-As a result, we don’t tolerate harassment or any mistreatment of employees in the workplace or work-related situations, including unlawful harassment on the basis of the following protected categories:
+At Meta, we believe it is essential to provide all Meta Personnel with a respectful and safe working environment.
+As a result, we do not tolerate harassment or any mistreatment of Meta Personnel in the workplace or work-related situations, including unlawful harassment, on the basis of the following protected categories:

 - race, color, ethnic or national origin;